Skip to main content Skip to navigation

 Warwick Institute for Employment Research

 Established in 1981, the Warwick Institute for Employment Research (IER) is a leading international social science research centre.
 Its research is interdisciplinary and made relevant to policy makers and practitioners.
 It is renowned for consistently delivering high quality research.
-Research questions are tackled in projects funded by a range of public and private sector organisations and through publications in academic journals.
+Research questions are tackled in projects funded by a range of public and private sector organisations.

 Find out more about us on our website.